son-vyas/project_documentation/chapter2/openstack_info.md

 # What is OpenStack?

-OpenStack is an [free and open-source](https://en.wikipedia.org/wiki/Free_and_open-source_software) cloud operating system, mostly deployed as Infrastructure-As-Service(IaaS) which controls large pools of compute, storage, and networking resources throughout a data center.
+OpenStack is an [free and open-source](https://en.wikipedia.org/wiki/Free_and_open-source_software) cloud operating system, mostly deployed as Infrastructure-As-Provider in case of ManageIQ, which controls large pools of compute, storage, and networking resources throughout a data center.
-Here [Infrastructure-As-Service](https://en.wikipedia.org/wiki/Infrastructure_as_a_service) means that OpenStack serves the user with quickly adding new instance upon which the other cloud components can run.

 ##  Components of OpenStack